thampiman/Data-Science/README.md

 ![Top Countries by Quality](Communications-Research/images/quality_by_country.jpg)

-## Top IEEE Conferences and Journals
+## Contributions and Rankings of Conferences and Journals
 ![Conference Contributions](Communications-Research/images/contribution_of_conf.jpg)

 ![Top Conferences](Communications-Research/images/quality_of_conf.jpg)